D1aoBoomm/GI-PIP/README.md

 ## Setup

 ### Dataset
-You are supposed to download CIFAR-10, ImageNet or any dataset you want, and provide its location.
+You are supposed to download CIFAR-10, ImageNet or any dataset you want, and provide its location through the command line.

 ### Pretrained Generative Models
 For Auto-Encoders implementation, we used: